IvoFritsch/hsqldb-manager/README.md

 ## Usage:

-All the usage is made by commands in terminal/cmd, calling the `hsqlman.bat` for Windows or `hsqlman` for Linux, the currently supported commands are:
+All the usage is made by the tray icon or by commands in terminal/cmd, calling the `hsqlman.bat` for Windows or `hsqlman` for Linux, the currently supported commands are:

 | Command  | Description |
 | --------------- | ----------- |